The history of our company

 Exolum

-In 2021, we began operating under the brand name Exolum, the result of the transformation our company has undergone in recent [...] years.
+In 2021, we began operating under the Exolum brand, the result of the transformation the company has undergone in recent years.

-We no longer merely perform oil product storage and transportation activities in Spain, but also provide storage, management and transportation services for diverse liquid products across nine countries, and have expanded into new sectors such as renewable energy and eco-fuel.
+We no longer only carry out storage and transport activities for oil products in Spain, but we also provide storage, management and transport services for various liquid products in nine countries, and we have begun to operate in new sectors, such as renewable energies and eco-fuels.

-This new era was prompted by our intention to remain at the forefront in the future, focused on adapting our business to decarbonisation and the energy transition, digitalising our activities and the fight against climate change.
+This new stage delivers on our desire to lead into the future, focused on adapting our business to decarbonisation and the energy transition, on the digitalisation of our activities and the fight against climate change.

 2020